Chexpir/grunt-eslint-sonar/README.md

 });
 ```

-#Sample project with jasmine/istanbul for testing

-SOON

-#Sample project with intern for testing

-An example project is available here : https://github.com/groupe-sii/sonar-web-frontend-helloworld

 # Informations for Sonarqube
 The export files for Sonarqube are JSON files providing all informations a Sonarqube issue might need :